MattKleinsmith/void-detector/README.md

   - [x] Choose a bounding box hand-labeling program compatible with the chosen format
     - Labeler chosen: [YOLO v2 Bounding Box Tool](https://github.com/Cartucho/yolo-boundingbox-labeler-GUI)
     - [My fork](https://github.com/MattKleinsmith/yolo-boundingbox-labeler-GUI/tree/patch-1-1).
 Changed output to match the torchcv format.
 Made bounding box colors consistent between labeling sessions
-  - [ ] Convert videos to images
+  - [x] Convert videos to images
-    - [ ] Consider minimizing the overlap of images to reduce the cost of labeling
+    - [x] Consider minimizing the overlap of images to reduce the cost of labeling
-      - [ ] Choose a good sampling rate
+      - [x] Choose a good sampling rate
-        - [ ] Choose fastest sampling rate, get a sense of the overlap, and choose a slower sampling rate
+        - [x] Choose fastest sampling rate, get a sense of the overlap, and choose a slower sampling rate
-        - [ ] Consider using an algorithm that detects image overlap, like those used in panorama creators
+        - [x] Consider using an algorithm that detects image overlap, like those used in panorama creators
+          - Unneeded.
+Manual inspection worked.
+        - Sampling rate chosen: 1 fps.
+        - I preserved the frame IDs with respect to 30 fps to ease the use of object detection later.
   - [ ] Consider which kind of voids to label for the prototype:
     - Complete void
     - Void with product behind it